 It's important to communicate with your employer.
 By law, all employers must provide reasonable adjustments for workers with conditions like arthritis.
 This could include providing special equipment to help you do your job or changing your working hours.
 There are also government schemes such as Access to Work which are specifically designed to help those suffering from a life-altering health condition.

 "The 2010 Equality Act (Disability Discrimination Act in Northern Ireland) makes it unlawful for employers to treat anyone with arthritis or a related condition less favourably than anyone who doesn't have that condition"

-If you decide that full-time work is too much and your Arthritis is too challenging to manage at work all day, then there are alternatives that can still give you peace of mind for financial security:
+If full-time work is no longer an option for you, then there are alternatives that can still give you peace of mind for financial security:

-- Flexible Work - There are some employers that will allow individual staff to be flexible with their time of starting and finishing work and may even accept working from home.
+- Flexible Work - There are some employers that will allow individual staff to be flexible with their start/home time and may accept working from home.